nicolatravaglini/GroupChat/README.md

 # GroupChat
 A new server-client open-source messaging application written entirely in Python.

-CURRENT VERSION: 1.2.1
+CURRENT VERSION: 1.2.3
-Down here you can find the BUGS to resolve and the IDEAS to improve to the code.
+Down here you can find the BUGS to resolve, and the IDEAS to improve to the code.

 BUGS: